 In spite of what you might have heard, wheat allergies and gluten intolerances are not the same thing.
 A person who is allergic to wheat must avoid wheat but can enjoy foods made with other grains.
-Someone who is gluten intolerant cannot have gluten at all, which presents some interesting dietary challenges–especially for people who like carbs.
+Someone who is gluten intolerant cannot have gluten at all, which presents some interesting dietary challenges-what can I use to substitue for gluten–especially for people who like carbs?

 Almonds are a fantastic and gluten-free substitute for many gluten-based ingredients.
 Almond meal, for example, is often used in place of flour.
 What is almond meal?
 From the experts at Bob’s Red Mill: